GBS WORLD NEWS | WEEK 4 | NOVEMBER 2021

 In Africa, MTN Rwanda has appointed Ericsson to deploy a Network Operations Center (NOC) to help improve customer experience (CX) in the Central/Eastern African country.
 Ericsson will set up its managed services solution that will deliver an automation-driven IT operation during the five-year contract period.
 This marks an important milestone for MTN Rwanda’s digital transformation strategy to maximize efficiencies and to improve CX.

 Japanese payment platform, SmartPay, recently introduced an interest-free buy now, pay later (BNPL) offering to its customers, aimed at addressing Japanese consumer payment issues.
-According to SmartPay, Japan has one of the world’s highest eCommerce order abandonment rates of 80%.
+According to SmartPay, Japan has one of the world’s highest eCommerce cart abandonment rates of 80%.
 Its new BNPL solution will hopefully reduce that rate significantly as Japanese consumers can pay off purchases over eight weeks with zero interest.

 Banks in Canada are using artificial intelligence (AI) to transform banking CX in an effort to win/retain customer loyalty, according to a Verdict article.
 Many Canadian bank branches now rely on virtual channels, as opposed to brick-and-mortar sites, to sell their products.
 These banks are using machine learning and natural language processing to optimize CX and streamline back office tasks.